folke/ultra-runner/README.md

 Combining `--no-pretty` with `--silent` shows a flat overview.

-`--raw` will show the exact ouput as you would expect when running the commands stand alone.
+`--raw` will show the exact output as you would expect when running the commands stand alone.
 If the command you're executing is interactive (reads from stdin), then this is the mode you should use.

 ## :dizzy: Getting Started